Welt der Wunder

 Dieser Beitrag ist auch verfügbar auf: Deutsch

-In reality, colors are a mere invention of our brain.
-When sunlight falls on an object, it is reflected and then captured by the retina in our eyes.
-This stimulus travels to the brain, where we receive it as colors.
+In fact colors a mere “invention” of our brain.
+When sunlight falls on an object, it is reflected there and then captured by the retina in the eye.
+As a color stimulus, the information travels on to the brain, where it is converted into our perception of color.

-Whether an object appears red or blue depends primarily on the nature of its surface.
-This determines which light waves are reflected and which are absorbed.
-Because light is made up of electromagnetic waves of different wavelengths, each color has a different wavelength.
+Whether an object appears red or blue to us depends primarily on the nature of its surface.
+This is because it determines which light waves are reflected and which are “swallowed”.
+Because light consists of electromagnetic waves at different distances, each color has a different wavelength.

-The fact that we can distinguish between yellow, red, and blue is due to the sensory cells in the eye called cones.
-The three different types of cones in the human eye can each receive a specific wavelength-and therefore one of the three primary colors.
-When light of different wavelengths is reflected from an object, a mixture of colors is created.
-For example, when light with wavelengths corresponding to yellow and red hits the retina, the brain perceives the color orange.
+The fact that we can distinguish between yellow, red and blue is due to the sensory cells in the eye, the so-called cones.
+The three different types of cones in the human eye can each receive a specific wavelength – and therefore one of the three primary colors.
+If light with different wavelengths is reflected by an object, a mixture of colors is created.
+For example, when light with the corresponding wavelengths for yellow and red hits the retina, the brain perceives the color orange.

-Incidentally, the world is even more colorful for most birds than it is for us, as their eyes are equipped with four types of cones and can even perceive UV light.
-There are probably evolutionary reasons for this: Some fruits reflect UV light as they ripen.
+Incidentally, the world is even more colorful for most birds than it is for us, as they have four types of cones and can even see UV light.
+There are probably evolutionary reasons for this: Some fruits reflect UV light as soon as they are ripe.

-How animals actually perceive color, however, remains unclear.
-Researchers can measure their response to color stimuli, but not their perception of color in the brain.
-As a result, the nature of color, like the beauty of the world, is in the eye of the beholder.
+How animals really perceive colors, however, remains unclear.
+Researchers can measure their reaction to color stimuli, but not their perception of color in the brain.
+Just like the beauty of the world, its colors are in the eyes of the beholder.

 Welt der Wunder - Die App